cocos/cocos-docs/en/audio-system/audiosource.md

 |Volume | The volume of the audio, in the range 0~1 |

 For more scripting interfaces for the audio interface, please refer to the [AudioSource](__APIDOC__/en/classes/component_audio.audiosource.html) API.
-For specific playback control, please refer to the document [Audio System Overview](./overview.md).
+For specific playback control, please refer to the [Audio System Overview](./overview.md) documentation.